 Why School Gardens are important...

-Happy Roots currently works with sixteen Rowan Salisbury Schools.
+Happy Roots currently works with twenty-five Rowan Salisbury Schools.
 If you'd like assistance with a school garden, please contact us today!

 1. LIFE SKILLS